 Dogs that have vision or hearing challenges can learn basic cues (sit, down, loose leash walking, stay and others).
 We teach hand signals or touch signals.

 The challenge is for you, the human.
 It takes patience and the ability to "see" and "hear" the way your dog does.
-Class is limited to 4 dogs.
-Private classes are available.
+The group class is limited to 4 dogs.

 Sensitive Dog Class